 The OHCQ refers all reported deaths to the OHCQ's Mortality Investigation Unit for review and investigation.
 The OHCQ Mortality Investigation Unit evaluates death reports, determines priority for investigations, and conducts investigations using its own policies and procedures.
-The OHCQ Mortality Investigation Unit submits its findings to the Department of Health's Mortality and Quality Review Committee (MQRC).
-The MQRC is independent of the OHCQ and DDA and reviews the investigations of all deaths of participants that occur in DDA-licensed settings and services.
+The OHCQ Mortality Investigation Unit submits its findings to the e.

-e.
 Responsibility for Oversight of Critical Incidents and Events.
 Identify the State agency (or agencies) responsible for overseeing the reporting of and response to critical incidents or events that affect waiver participants, how this oversight is conducted, and how frequently.